Skip to main content

 Overview

-• Enhanced Provider Onboarding: Automatic provider registration with required provider information
+• Automatic provider registration

 Step 1: Update Package Version

-Begin by updating to the latest version of the Suki SDK:
+Update to the latest version of the Suki SDK:

 pnpm add @suki-sdk/js@latest